Skip to main content

 • “It's all 8th grade bathroom humor; however, it's not funny.”

-• “The voice acting is actually fine, even professional; it's the writing that is super cringy and completely unfunny.”
+• “The voice acting is actually fine, even professional, but the writing is super cringy and completely unfunny.”

 • music

-• “The game features proper 3D visuals, and the soundtrack includes an exclusive track from the legendary band Blind Guardian, whose members even appear in the game with their own quest that leads to an in-game concert.”
+• “The game got proper 3D visuals, there were versions for actual gaming consoles, while the soundtrack came with an exclusive track from legendary band Blind Guardian whose members even appeared in a game with their own quest that led to some sort of in-game concert.”

 • “Sure, the combat’s flashy enough to keep your paws busy for a bit, but after a while, it’s just the same old song and dance.”